tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 filming.
 The camera was turned on its side too, so that the underbelly appeared upright in the final film.

-All of the underbelly details were done with lighting effects, each photographed in a separate pass and recombined later with an optical printer.
-This included:
-The tiny lights that covered most of the underbelly and which were projected onto the dome via a front projector; the colored conversation lights which were hand-animated using an Oxberry animation stand by Robert Swarthe; and the white scanner lights which were created with the rotating fiber optic rig.
+All of the underbelly details were done with lighting effects, photographed in separate passes.
+The tiny lights which formed the underbelly were created with slowly rotating moiré patterns projected through various color filters onto the curved white surface of the model.
+The white scanner lights using the rotating fiber optic rig were photographed on the same negative.
+This film was developed and sent to the optical printing department where it was combined with the live-action footage and a matte painting.
+Then, the un-developed optical internegative was sent to the animation department where the colored conversation lights which were hand-animated using an Oxberry animation stand by Robert Swarthe.

 ### Scanner Details